kybervpk/website/checklist-for-victims-of-a-data-breach.md

 ### Collect evidence

-*   If you have received a ransom blackmail, take a screenshot of it and store it in your computer for investigation.
+*   If you have received a ransom blackmail, take a screenshot of it and store it on your computer for investigation.
 Store the original message as well.
 *   Screenshots are important evidence for the authorities.
 The screenshot should include the sender address.
 *   How to take screenshots in Windows 10: [Instructions from Microsoft](https://support.microsoft.com/en-us/windows/open-snipping-tool-and-take-a-screenshot-a35ac9ff-4a58-24c9-3253-f12bac9f9d44)
-*   How to take screenshots in Apple MacOS: [Instructions from Apple](https://support.apple.com/en-us/HT201361)
+*   How to take screenshots in Apple macOS: [Instructions from Apple](https://support.apple.com/en-us/HT201361)
 *   You can also take a photo of your computer's screen.
 Make sure that the text is readable from the photo.
 *   Keep receipts from all incurred expenses.
 For example, services related to credit prohibitions.

 ### Do not pay the ransom or communicate with the blackmailer

 *   The extortion messages contain one's name and identification number.
 Similar messages have been sent to thousands of other people as well.
-*   Paying the ransom fuels organized crime and no-one can guarantee you that the criminals would not extort you again or alternatively, publish your information despite payment.
+*   Paying the ransom funds organized crime and the criminals may extort you again or alternatively, publish your information despite payment.
 Do not communicate with the criminal.
 The information has most likely been leaked to other parties already.

 ### File a criminal complaint with the police for data leak and/or extortion

-*   You can create a report an offence online on the [website of the Finnish Police](https://www.poliisi.fi/crimes/reporting_an_offence_online).
+*   You can report an offence online on the [website of the Finnish Police](https://www.poliisi.fi/crimes/reporting_an_offence_online).
 The service is available every day from 6AM to 10:45PM.
 If you are not able to do a report immediately, try again later.
 If you have received a ransom note, include a screenshot of it as an attachment.
 *   If you can't report an offence online, do it at your local police station.
 *   Police has instructed to not call the Emergency Response Centers.